How to Reduce Eye Bags Naturally: Home Remedies That Work in 2026

 What are Eye Bags?

 Eye bags are sagging or swelling that appear directly below your eyes when fluid accumulates in the under-eye area.
-This causes the surrounding tissue to stretch and create a puffy, baggy appearance.
+This causes the surrounding tissue to stretch, creating a puffy, baggy appearance.

 Eye bags commonly develop with age, but can affect people of any age due to the thin, delicate skin around the eyes.